Updated: September 16, 2024

 Health Insurance and Other Expenses

 The IRS will place a taxpayer in uncollectible status for a variety of reasons.
 As discussed above, if the taxpayer can prove paying back taxes creates an economic hardship, then the IRS will place the account in a CNC status.
-There are other reasons why the IRS may approve a CNC status including but not limited to:
+There are other reasons why the IRS may stop collection activity on a tax debt including but not limited to:

 • An exempt organization, corporation, or LLC (if LLC is liable), liquidated in bankruptcy